Licensing 2019 (Chapter Russia)25 March 2019

 Unregistered marks, unless such marks have obtained a special well-known status within the meaning of Russian law, may not be licensed in Russia.
 In other words, pending national or international marks, as well as regular trademark applications, may not be the subject matter of licence transaction in this jurisdiction.
 However, if the unregistered mark is officially recognised as a well-known trademark in Russia, it may be licensed in favour of a third party without fail and without trademark registration as an imperative prerequisite.
 As to other intellectual property rights, which are not subject to registration for the purpose of protection in Russia, such as copyrights and related rights, software and databases, know-how and others, the same may be freely licensed, and the relevant licence transactions do not need to be registered.

-12. Are there particular requirements in your jurisdiction: for the validity of an intellectual property licence; to render an intellectual property licence opposable to a third party; or to take a security interest in intellectual property?
+11. Are there particular requirements in your jurisdiction to take a security interest in intellectual property?

-As a general rule, an intellectual property licence must be in writing.
+As a general rule, an intellectual property security interest must be in writing.
 In other words, it has to represent a written executed instrument (agreement) that clearly shows the will of the contracting parties towards the subject matter of a particular transaction and contains the material terms required by law depending on the nature of the transaction.
-In addition, in order to be complete, valid and enforceable an intellectual property licence - made against the registrable objects (eg, trademarks, patents) - must be registered with the competent state authority (see question 4).
-The described legal requirements on the written form of a contract and the associated state registration will also be applicable to the security interests granted over the intellectual property rights in Russia.
+In addition, in order to be complete, valid and enforceable against third parties an intellectual property security interest - made against the registrable objects (eg, trademarks, patents) - must be registered with the competent state authority (see question 4).

 A foreign owner or licensor of intellectual property can institute enforcement proceedings against a third party for infringement in Russia without joining the licensee as a party to the proceedings.
 An exclusive intellectual property licensee may institute the enforcement proceedings against a third-party infringer only where its relevant contractual rights are affected.
 It is not possible for the intellectual property owner to contractually prohibit the exclusive licensee from doing so, as it is the legal right provided by law, but it is possible for the owner to join the enforcement proceedings as a party.
 A non-exclusive intellectual property licensee does not have the legal right to commence the infringement proceedings; however, it may be authorised under the owner’s power of attorney to act on behalf of the latter against a third-party infringer.